pauloizquierdo/Quantitative_Genetics/README.md

 ---

-For questions or contributions, please contact the workshop coordinator via the [website](https://pauloizquierdo.github.io/Quantitative_Genetics/).
+For questions or contributions, please contact the workshop instructor via the [website](https://pauloizquierdo.github.io/Quantitative_Genetics/).